muhyassin09/yasinnn/medical-survival-analysis/docs/02_summary.md

-# Procedure 03: Kaplan-Meier Survival Analysis - Clinical Summary
+# 02: Kaplan-Meier Survival Analysis - Clinical Summary

 ## Objective
 To estimate and compare the cumulative survival probabilities of heart failure patients over time, stratified by their baseline hypertension status (`Hypertension: Yes` vs. `Hypertension: No`).